Cardiac imaging tests can delineate cardiac structure and function. Standard imaging tests include

 Standard CT and MRI have limited application because the heart constantly beats, but faster CT and magnetic resonance techniques can provide useful cardiac images if the rhythm is regular and the heart rate is controlled; sometimes patients are given a drug (eg, a beta-blocker) to slow the heart rate during imaging.

-In ECG gating, the image recording (or reconstruction) is synchronized with the ECG (ECG gating), providing information from several cardiac cycles that can be used to create single images of selected points in the cardiac cycle.
+In ECG gating, the image recording (or reconstruction) is synchronized with the electrocardiogram (ECG), providing information from several cardiac cycles that can be used to create single images of selected points in the cardiac cycle.

 CT gating uses the ECG to trigger the x-ray beam at the desired portion of the cardiac cycle, exposing the patient to less radiation than gating that simply reconstructs information from only the desired portion of the cardiac cycle (gated reconstruction) and does not interrupt the x-ray beam.

 Chest x-rays are often useful as a starting point in a cardiac diagnosis and should always be done when a diagnosis of heart failure Diagnosis Heart failure (HF) is a syndrome of ventricular dysfunction.
 Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more is considered.
 Posteroanterior and lateral views provide a gross view of atrial and ventricular size and shape and pulmonary vasculature, but additional tests are almost always required for precise characterization of cardiac structure and function.

-Multidetector CT (MDCT), with ≥ 64 detectors, has a very rapid scan time; some advanced machines may generate an image from a single heartbeat, although typical acquisition times are 30 sec.
+Multidetector CT (MDCT), with ≥ 64 detectors, has a very rapid scan time; some advanced machines may generate an image from a single heartbeat, although typical acquisition time is 30 seconds.
 Dual-source CT uses 2 x-ray sources and 2 multidetector arrays on a single gantry, which cuts scan time in half.
 Both of these modalities appear able to identify coronary calcifications and flow-limiting (ie, > 50% stenosis) coronary artery obstruction.
 Typically, an IV contrast agent is used, although nonenhanced scans can detect coronary artery calcification.

 MDCT is currently used mainly for patients with indeterminate stress imaging test results as a noninvasive alternative to coronary angiography Angiography Cardiac catheterization is the passage of a catheter through peripheral arteries or veins into cardiac chambers, the pulmonary artery, and coronary arteries and veins.
 Cardiac catheterization... read more .
-The primary benefit of MDCT appears to be to rule out clinically significant coronary vascular disease in patients who are at low or intermediate risk of CAD.
+The primary benefit of MDCT appears to be to rule out clinically significant coronary artery disease (CAD) in patients who are at low or intermediate risk of CAD.
 Although the radiation dose can be significant, about 15 mSv (vs 0.1 mSv for a chest x-ray and 7 mSv for coronary angiography), newer imaging protocols can reduce the exposure to 5 to 10 mSv.
 The presence of high-density calcified plaques creates imaging artifacts that interfere with interpretation.
 Nonenhanced scans to evaluate for coronary artery calcification can be done with even lower radiation exposure.
 The amount of coronary artery calcium present can be used to determine10-year risk of CAD.
 Recent studies suggest that absence of coronary artery calcium portends a very favorable prognosis.

 Sequential MRI after injecting a paramagnetic contrast agent (gadolinium-diethylenetriamine pentaacetic acid [Gd-DTPA]) produces higher resolution of myocardial perfusion patterns than does radionuclide imaging.
 MRI is generally considered the most accurate and reliable measure of ventricular volumes as well as ejection fraction.
 However, patients with impaired renal function can develop nephrogenic systemic fibrosis Disadvantages of MRI Sagittal T1-weighted image of the brain shows normal midline structures.
 Sagittal proton density–weighted 3-tesla magnetic resonance image of the right knee shows meniscocapsular separation... read more , a potentially life-threatening disorder, after use of gadolinium contrast.
 Contrast agents are being developed that are safe to use in patients with impaired renal function.

 When MRI is done with contrast, 3-dimensional information on infarct size and location can be obtained, and blood flow velocities in cardiac chambers can be measured.
 MRI can assess tissue viability by assessing the contractile response to inotropic stimulation with dobutamine or by using a contrast agent (eg, Gd-DTPA, which is excluded from cells with intact membranes).
 MRI discriminates myocardial scar from inflammation with edema.
 In patients with Marfan syndrome Marfan Syndrome Marfan syndrome consists of connective tissue anomalies resulting in ocular, skeletal, and cardiovascular abnormalities (eg, dilation of ascending aorta, which can lead to aortic dissection)... read more , MRI measurements of ascending aorta dilation are more accurate than echocardiographic measurements.